ewoudwijma/MoonLight/docs/custom/modules.md

 ## Functional

-With Moonbase Modules it is possible to create a new module entirely from one c++ file
+With Moonbase Modules it is possible to create new module entirely from one c++ class by only defining a json document describing the data structure and a function catching all the changes in the data.
+Http endpont and websockets are created automatically.
+There is no need to create any UI code, it is entirely driven by the json document.
+This is inspired by WLED usermods, further developed in StarBase and MoonBase (using the ESP32-Sveltekit infrastructure)

 See [Demo](https://moonmodules.org/MoonLight/custom/module/demo/) and [Animations](https://moonmodules.org/MoonLight/custom/module/animations/) as examples

 ## Technical

-* Create a class which inherits from Module e.g. class ModuleDemo : public Module
+* Create a class which inherits from Module
 * Call the Module constructor with the name of the module.
     * This name will be used to set up http endpoints and webserver sockets
     * See [ModuleDemo.h](https://github.com/ewowi/MoonBase/blob/main/src/custom/ModuleDemo.h)